FreedomIntelligence/ShizhenGPT/README.md

 <img src="assets/image.png"  width = "50%" alt="ShizhenGPT" align=center/>
 </div>

 **ShizhenGPT** is the first multimodal LLM designed for Traditional Chinese Medicine (TCM).
-Trained extensively, it excels in TCM knowledge and can understand images, sounds, smells, and pulses (望闻问切).
+Trained extensively, it excels in TCM knowledge and can understand images, sounds, smells, and pulses (支持望闻问切).

 ## 📚 The Largest Open-Source TCM Dataset